Small Cell Lung Cancer

 Infection can occur as a result of a low white blood cell count (neutropenia/leukopenia) or other factors.
 Contact your doctor immediately – do not wait until the next day – if you have any of these symptoms: oral temperature over 100.4°F, chills or sweating; body aches, chills and fatigue with or without fever; coughing, shortness of breath or painful breathing; abdominal pain; sore throat; mouth sores; painful, swollen or reddened skin; pus or drainage from an open cut or sore; pain or burning during urination; pain or sores around the anus; or vaginal discharge or itching.

 Infusion-related reactions most frequently occur with drug therapies that are given intravenously (IV) through a vein in your arm or through a port, usually soon after exposure to the drug.
-Reactions are generally mild, such as itching, rash or fever.
-Other symptoms, such as shaking, chills, low blood pressure, dizziness, throat tightness, skin rash or flushing, breathing difficulties and irregular heartbeat, can be serious or even fatal without medical intervention.
+They may even occur on the first day of treatment.
+Reactions are generally mild, but can be serious or even fatal without medical intervention.

 Table 1.
 Some Common Physical Side Effects